What is Manual Testing?

 - Testing coverage can be increased because of automation testing tool never forget to check even the smallest unit

 - Without human element, it's difficult to get insight into visual aspects of your UI like colors, font, sizes, contrast or button sizes.

 - The tools to run automation testing can be expensive, which may increase the cost of the testing project.

-- Automation testing tool is not yet full proof.
+- Automation testing tool is not yet foolproof.
 Every automation tool has their limitations which reduces the scope of automation.

 - Debugging the test script is another major issue in the automated testing.
 Test maintenance is costly.

 - Manual Testing is done manually by QA analyst (Human) whereas Automation Testing is done with the use of script, code and automation tools (computer) by a tester.

 - Manual Testing process is not accurate because of the possibilities of human errors whereas the Automation process is reliable because it is code and script based.

 - Manual Testing is a time-consuming process whereas Automation Testing is very fast.